ykdevelops/DJCap/README.md

 - Install ocrmac: `pip install ocrmac`
 - Ensure you're on macOS (ocrmac requires macOS)

+### Music video not downloading
+- Ensure `yt-dlp` is installed: `pip install yt-dlp`
+- Ensure `ffmpeg` is installed: `brew install ffmpeg`
+- Check backend logs for `yt-dlp` errors (may need browser cookies for authentication)
+- Music videos are downloaded proactively for inactive decks, so they may take time to appear

+### Dance overlay not visible
+- Ensure both music video and dance videos are available (check console logs)
+- Verify z-index is set correctly (dance overlay should have z-index: 10)
+- Check browser console for any CSS or JavaScript errors
+- Hard refresh browser (Cmd+Shift+R) to clear cached JavaScript

 ### Active deck not detected / decks appear inactive
 - The play-button detector looks for the neon green outline around each deck play button.
 If your resolution/layout changes, recalibrate with `tools/define_play_buttons.py` to update `data/region_coordinates.json` (`deck1_play_button` / `deck2_play_button`).
 - After recalibration, restart `djcap.py` (and the frontend if running) so the new coordinates are picked up.